silwalanish/cpp-starter-kit/README.md

 - Update `CCFLAGS`/`CFLAGS` in `BuildOptions.mk` to link the library.

 ## Need to build manually?
-- Add the dependency as sub module.
-- Build the sub module following the instruction for the sub module.
+- Build the dependency following the instruction for the dependency.
 - Copy the binaries to `libs` directory.
 - Update `CCFLAGS`/`CFLAGS` in `BuildOptions.mk` to link the library.
-- If headers are provided separately in repository, update the `ADDITIONAL_INCLUDES` in `BuildOptions.mk` and `.vscode/c_cpp_properties.json` (for Intellisense) to add the headers for the sub modules from `vendor`.
-- Else, copy the headers to `includes` directory.
+- Copy the headers to `includes` directory.